 In today's world, the peopling of the Americas is a hotly debated topic.
 Evidence for competing theories continues to change the ways we understand our prehistoric roots.
-As of 2008, genetic findings are suggesting that a single population of modern humans migrated from southern Siberia toward the land mass known as the Bering Land Bridge as early as 30,000 years ago, and crossed over to the Americas by 16,500 years ago.
+While evidence of animal migration is more solidified, the human story may be more complicated.
+As of 2008, genetic findings suggest that a single population of modern humans migrated from southern Siberia toward the land mass known as the Bering Land Bridge as early as 30,000 years ago, and crossed over to the Americas by 16,500 years ago.
 Archaeological evidence shows that by 15,000 years ago, humans had made it south of the Canadian ice sheets.

 How we know what we know